lukecd/view-from-my-window/README.md

 };
 ```

 There's no need to show the whole `uploadMetadata()` function here, as it's basically the same as what I do when uploading the image, but it's worth calling out that you must use the `Content-Type` MIME type to specify that the file is `json` data.
-If you leave that out,things won't work right when passing the metadata URL to Lens.
+If you leave that out, things won't work right when passing the metadata URL to Lens.

 ```js
 const serialized = JSON.stringify(data);